 Figure 7.
-New keyboards created for Remote Commander.
+New keyboards created for RemoteCommander.

 In the future, we plan to investigate other keyboard configurations, such as those reported in the literature [8, 20].
-Adaptive keyboards, either automatically or user-defined, and predictive input techniques (see next section) may also be useful.
+Adaptive keyboards, either automatically or user-defined, and predictive input techniques [9] are also likely to be useful.